back to glossary

 maker

-A serial monitor is a software tool used to communicate with microcontrollers via a serial communication interface.
+A serial monitor is a tool used to send and receive data over a serial communication interface.

 expanded